Multi-step form [React, Typescript, React Hook Form, CSS Modules]

 Community feedback

-- @AlexKMarshallPosted 12 months ago
+- @AlexKMarshallPosted about 1 year ago

 This is looking very good.
 Functionally it all works well.
 I love the whimsical but still very clear focus states, and the keyboard navigation on the custom radio group is all good